Robinlovelace/cycle-hire-inclusive/README.md

 often assumed to primarily benefit the privileged.
 This framing has played-out in academic research, with many papers exploring the relationship between cycling and existing inequalities.
-A growing body of evidence suggests that cycle hire schemes tend serve wealthy areas and young, high income groups, mirroring inequalities in other types of cycling uptake, yet there has been little research into the ‘direction of travel’ and whether such inequalities are growing or ‘levelling up’
+A growing body of evidence suggests that cycle hire schemes tend to serve wealthy areas and young, high income groups, mirroring inequalities in other types of cycling uptake, yet there has been little research into the ‘direction of travel’ and whether such inequalities are growing or ‘levelling up’